Cybersecurity & Information Systems

 Gain a Competitive Edge in a Digital, Global World

-University of Detroit Mercy's Master of Science in Computer and Information Systems with a major in software management is an opportunity for you to advance your career and shine as an information technology leader.
+University of Detroit Mercy's Master of Science in Information Technology is an opportunity for you to advance your career and shine as an information technology leader.

 The curriculum conveys comprehensive professional knowledge and best practices with regard to IT work.
 Its content is derived from and fully conforms with recommendations for programs of this type established by the Association for Computer Machinery (ACM) and the Institute for Electrical and Electronics Engineers (IEEE).
 It offers the most up-to-date, industry based, knowledge of best practices in IT process development, leadership and program management.